CMSZ001/Ollama_for_Termux/README.md

 # Ollama for Termux

-# Ollama for Termux Installation Script
+## Introduction

-This script simplifies the installation process of Ollama on Termux.
+Ollama for Termux is a Bash script that can help you install Ollama on Termux.

 ## Prerequisites